Infomaker/NPWriterPluginBundle/plugins/se.infomaker.ximsection/README.md

         {
             "qcode": "imsection:kalmar",
             "name": "kalmar",
-            "product": "site-x.se"
+            "product": "imchn:site-x.se"
         },
         {
             "qcode": "imsection:reviews",
             "name": "Reviews",
-            "product": "site-x.se"
+            "product": "imchn:site-x.se"
         },
         {
             "qcode": "imsection:evelina",
             "name": "Evelina",
-            "product": "site-y.se"
+            "product": "imchn:site-y.se"
         }
     ]}
 }
  ```
  The qcode prefix of sections `imsection` is what identifies this as a section.
 If a section is configured with a
  product, this is appended before the name of the section when rendering the plugin.
+If `product` is specified as
+ a "qcode" hence the prefix.